Net Working Capital (NWC): Formula, Components, and Types Explained

 Operating Cycle View

 From the operating cycle perspective, Net Working Capital analyses the time it takes to convert resources into revenue.
 It evaluates inventory turnover, accounts receivable, and payable, reflecting the efficiency of operations.
-An optimal NWC signifies streamlined processes and effective cash flow management.

-Why is Net Working Capital Significant?
+Why Is Net Working Capital Significant?

 Net Working Capital (NWC) plays a vital role in financial assessment.